DipankerSingh/Multi_Class_Classification_For_RecognizingHandWrittenDigits/README.md

 3.png

-I implemented one-vs-all classication by training multiple regularized logistic regression classifiers, one for each of the K classes in the dataset.
+I implemented one-vs-all classification by training multiple regularized logistic regression classifiers, one for each of the K classes in the dataset.
 In the handwritten digits dataset, K = 10, but my code works for any value of K.